MadsRost/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Triple Espresso Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is the second project for the Software Engineering program at TripleTen.
+It was created utilizing HTML and CSS, based on a given design brief.

 ## Project features